Rafiiisy/Ecommerce-Modern-Data-Warehouse-Pipeline/read.md

 5. **Visualization**
    - Interactive dashboards created with Apache Superset.

+## Data Warehouse Architecture
+For a detailed reference to the architecture implemented in this project, please refer to the [Datawarehouse Architecture.pdf](./Datawarehouse%20Architecture.pdf) document included in this directory.

 ## Final Results
 - **Total Sales:** Rp38.6M (425K orders).
 - **Top Vendor by Sales:** Advan (20.44%).